hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Thanks!

 [17:44:52](#166006709293rTVYI:gitter.im) <hiiamboris (NOT THIS ONE)>:
 Brian has attacked this with design, trying to invent a general solution that would take a path and return a block of items to visit (that would also convert get-words and parens into a final item).
 And then any other part should magically work on top of that.
-Not sure he has finished it though, and don't recall where I saw that í ½í¸•
+Not sure he has finished it though, and don't recall where I saw that ğŸ˜•

 [21:44:07](#1660081447158ZXfUI:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
 @gltewalt:matrix.org I have long debated with myself about the current Red design, still with no definitive answer.
 Having been on Rebol, I have seen that Carl has creted 2 different sets  of functions: